Contact Us

 When we were selecting a Junior High school for Hanni, we were seeking a school that cares about children’s mental and physical health.
 Few schools in Hangzhou were strong in this area at the time, so our choices were limited.

-In 2017, we learned from our friends that Hangzhou would be home to a Huili school soon.
-We immediately followed the school updates, attended several information sessions and gradually learned about Huili’s educational ethos and curriculum.
+In 2017, we learned from our friends that Hangzhou would be home to a Hiba school soon.
+We immediately followed the school updates, attended several information sessions and gradually learned about Hiba’s educational ethos and curriculum.
 It turns out that they were a perfect match with our expectations.
 Although the school’s buildings were still under construction, we learned that its sister schools in Shanghai and Tianjin have already been quite successful.
 This instilled confidence in us and we decided to trust the school and apply for a position.
 The most important factor came later during the admissions process, because it was Hanni who truly wanted to attend the school as a result of several delightful meetings and encounters with the Head of Junior High and the teachers during the admissions process.
-Choosing Huili was thus a shared choice between Hanni and us.
+Choosing Hiba was thus a shared choice between Hanni and us.

-Huili Identities and Values
+Hiba Identities and Values

 As parents, we ask ourselves constantly what kind of person we want our child to be when they grow up.
 To this question, my answer is that I want Hanni to be joyful, happy, confident, and strong.
 Life, however, is unpredictable.
 So, the kind of person our child will become in the future depends largely on the education they receive along the way.

-Parents may not relate to this if they are not clear about Huili’s educational philosophy.
+Parents may not relate to this if they are not clear about Hiba’s educational philosophy.
 We learned gradually that by this approach, the school develops their pupils’ problem-solving and independent learning skills, which outweigh the alternative of simply imparting knowledge.
 Life for children who lack these skills will be difficult when they go abroad for senior high or university by themselves.

-Another Huili Identity that impresses me deeply is being Individual.
-When music teachers arrange various stage performances in which every Huili pupil is encouraged take part, they do not look for pupils with the best academic performance or best piano skills.
+Another Hiba Identity that impresses me deeply is being Individual.
+When music teachers arrange various stage performances in which every Hiba pupil is encouraged take part, they do not look for pupils with the best academic performance or best piano skills.
 They look for pupils with individual talents, passions and interests, and encourage the pupils to demonstrate them on stage.
-Hanni was going to quit piano after six years of practice because of her increasingly demanding school schedule, but thanks to the resources at Huili and teachers singing with passion at the Summer Carnival, she now has a new understanding of music.
+Hanni was going to quit piano after six years of practice because of her increasingly demanding school schedule, but thanks to the resources at Hiba and teachers singing with passion at the Summer Carnival, she now has a new understanding of music.

 Hanni is the first one on the left.